eXascaleInfolab/vadetis/readme.md

 Common settings are defined in the common.py file.

 ### MySQL
-In order to start, install a MySQL 5.x, create a database and make the necessary configuration in development.py and production.py files.
+In order to start, install a MySQL 5.x, create a database and make the necessary configuration in development.py.
 ```
 DATABASES = {
     'default': {